Free Initial Consultation(980) 237-4579

 Embezzlement can be alleged in a variety of situations and across numerous professions, but it should never be taken lightly.
 Once you become aware that you are under investigation for embezzling from your employer or if law enforcement is already involved and you’ve been arrested and charged, it is essential to contact a white-collar crime attorney with a strong background in successfully resolving embezzlement charges.

-With over 25 years of legal experience, an inside perspective as in-house counsel in the banking industry, and history of securing the best possible outcomes in state and federal court, the attorneys at Randall & Stump, PLLC know what it takes to handle any embezzlement allegation.
-If you’ve been accused of embezzlement in Charlotte, contact us today at (980) 237-4579, or reach out through our online form to schedule a free and confidential consultation with a Charlotte embezzlement lawyer.
+With over 35 years of legal experience, an inside perspective as in-house counsel in the banking industry, and history of securing the best possible outcomes in state and federal court, the attorneys at Randall & Stump, Criminal Defense Attorneys know what it takes to handle any embezzlement allegation.
+If you’ve been accused of embezzlement in Charlotte, contact a Charlotte criminal lawyer today at (980) 237-4579, or reach out through our online form to schedule a free and confidential consultation with a Charlotte embezzlement lawyer.

 Embezzlement is specifically described under North Carolina General Statute (NCGS) §14-90.
 The statute defines the offense as taking property or funds received by virtue of an individual’s office or employment, where the items are fraudulently or knowingly converted for their own use.
 Put simply, embezzlement is stealing money or property by a person entrusted with its care and for the purpose of their own personal gain.